fl0zone/fl0-docs/docs/platform/applications.md

 To view or change your app's pause status, navigate to **Settings > General**.

-### Auto-Pausing on the Free Tier
+### Auto-Pausing in Free Workspaces

-The FL0 free tier is intended to be used for development and evaluation purposes.
+Free workspaces on FL0 are intended to be used for development and evaluation purposes.

-Applications and Worker services running on the free tier will be automatically paused (with email notification) if they have not been viewed via the FL0 platform within 24 hours.
+Applications and Worker services running in free workspaces will be automatically paused (with email notification) if they have not been viewed via the FL0 platform within 24 hours.
 Auto-paused services can be manually restarted.

 :::tip
 Services running in Pro or other paid tiers will not be automatically paused, but can still be manually paused to save on resource costs.